Twice: 2020: US promotions, More and More, and Eyes Wide Open

+2021–2022: International expansion and fourth world tour, "III"

-On January 28, Twice made an appearance on the Time 100 Talks series held by Time magazine via livestream broadcast, with the group delivering a special performance of their track "Depend On You" from their Eyes Wide Open album.
+On January 28, 2021, Twice made an appearance on the Time 100 Talks series held by Time magazine via livestream broadcast, with the group delivering a special performance of their track "Depend On You" from their Eyes Wide Open album.

 On March 6, the group held their second online concert titled "Twice in Wonderland", which was first announced on January 14.
 The concert was held in partnership with NTT Docomo and was broadcast using various technologies including AR (augmented reality) and MR (mixed reality).
 At the end of their online concert, Twice announced the release of their upcoming Japanese single "Kura Kura" to be slated on May 12.
 "Kura Kura" was pre-released on online streaming platforms on April 20.
 Its music video was also released on the same date.

-On April 19, JYP Entertainment announced the group's upcoming mini-album that is planned to be released in June 2021.
-On April 28, Twice appeared on The Kelly Clarkson Show with a performance of their single "Cry For Me".
+On April 28, Twice appeared on The Kelly Clarkson Show with a performance of their single "Cry for Me".
 The group's tenth Korean EP, Taste of Love, was released on June 11.
 "Alcohol-Free", the EP's lead single, was pre-released on June 9, along with its music video.
 After the release of the music video, the number of YouTube views exceeded 20 million in just 24 hours.
 In the week ending June 17, Taste of Love debuted at number 6 on the Billboard 200, becoming Twice's first top 10 album in the United States with 46,000 album-equivalent units earned.
 Of that sum, the EP recorded 43,000 physical sales, making it the best selling album in the US for the week.
 With this, Twice became the first female Korean act to chart an EP within the top ten of the Billboard 200, and just the second female Korean act to have a top 10 album in the chart.

-The group's third Japanese studio album, Perfect World, was released on July 28.
-It features 10 tracks, including the title track "Perfect World" and three earlier singles, "Fanfare", "Better", and "Kura Kura".